A nonparametric test for a constant correlation matrix: Conclusion

 \section{Conclusion}

 We have presented a new fluctuation test for constant correlations in the multivariate setting for which the location of potential change points need not be specified a priori.
-The new test bases on a bootstrap approximation, works under mild assumptions regarding the dependence structure and has appealing properties in simulations and on empirical data.
-It might be an interesting question for the future to extend the present approach to the problem of monitoring correlation changes or to other, perhaps more robust measures of dependence.
+The new test is based on a bootstrap approximation, works under mild assumptions regarding the dependence structure, has appealing properties in simulations and seems to be useful in empirical applications.
+Potential drawbacks of the test are the requirement of finite fourth moments and the assumption of constant expectations and variances.
+It might be an interesting question for the future to thoroughly investigate to which extent these drawbacks could be overcome by some kind of prefiltering and/or other transformations.
+Moreover, it could be worthwile to extend the present approach to the problem of monitoring correlation changes or to other, perhaps more robust measures of dependence.